Michael-K-Stein/SpotiFile/README.md

 ---

+*DISCLAIMER: This script is intended for personal and non-commercial use only.
+The purpose of this script is to create datasets for training machine learning models.
+Any use of this script that violates Deezer's Terms of Use or infringes on its intellectual property rights is strictly prohibited.
+The writer of this script is not responsible for any illegal or unauthorized use of the script by third parties.
+Users of this script assume all responsibility for their actions and agree to use the script at their own risk.*

+---

 ## What?
 SpotiFile is a script which allows users to simply and easily, using a web-gui, scrape on Spotify playlists, albums, artists, etc.
 More advanced usages can be done by importing the relevant classes (e.g.